 Localized UI with content subtitles

-Localizing both your UI elements and game’s content such as dialogue, item descriptions and tutorials will work wonders for your game’s performance on the market.
+Localizing both your UI elements and the game’s content, such as dialogue, item descriptions, and tutorials, will work wonders for your game’s performance on the market.
 While it will take more time to do correctly than the prior option on our list, more gamers will be able to enjoy your project across the globe.

-It’s worth noting that the more languages you choose to localize your game into, the more time, resources and revisions it will take to get the localization right.
-After all, launching a game with typos, grammar mistakes and text outside of its UI boundaries will reflect poorly on your reputation as a developer.
+It’s worth noting that the more languages you choose to localize your game into, the more time, resources, and revisions it will take to get the localization right.
+After all, launching a game with typos, grammar mistakes, and text outside of its UI boundaries will negatively affect your reputation as a developer.

 Fully localized UI and content